Andromedans/andromeda/tests/README.md

 For each test `xyz` there is a `.m31` file with the test code and a corresponding `.m31.ref` file with the reference output.
-A test succeeds if the reference utput is identical to the actual output.
+A test succeeds if the reference output is identical to the actual output.

 The tests in `./obsolete` subdirectory are obsolete and will be ignored by the testing scripts.
 They are there so that a good soul will port the relevant ones to the new Andromeda.

-The tests are perfomed by the `./test.sh` script, which you can run as:
+The tests are performed by the `./test.sh` script, which you can run as:

     ./test.sh [-v] [tests]